You must complete university study before you can apply to the following programs.

-To find programs that require you to complete some college study before you apply, view Collaborative University and College Programs.
+To find programs that require you to complete college study before you can apply, view Collaborative University and College Programs.

-This program is intended for students with a year of undergraduate studies and is not direct entry from high school.
+This program is intended for students with 1 year of undergraduate studies since it is not a direct-entry program from high school.
 You may apply after completing your first 48 credits and before completing your first 78 credits by presenting a portfolio containing work in both poetry and prose fiction, as evidence of writing experience.

 Law – Common Law

-This program offers courses in the day and evening and could take a minimum of 2 years to complete.
-You will be exposed to contemporary and socially relevant issues that address the many techniques and approaches used by social work professions, as well as partake in a practicum experience that places you in real social work environments.
+This program offers courses in the day and evening, and can take a minimum of 2 years to complete.
+You will be exposed to contemporary and socially relevant issues that address the many techniques and approaches used by the social work professions, as well as partake in a practicum experience that places you in real social work environments.